Taiwobello/Taiwobello/README.md

 ### Hi there 👋
+Welcome to my profile.
+I'm a Software Developer.
+I work mainly with JavaScript/TypeScript, and React.js.

 <!--
 **Taiwobello/Taiwobello** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.